 You might have a team that helps you decide whether to have bypass surgery.
 This team could be your cardiac surgeon and another cardiologist, called an interventional cardiologist, who does angioplasty procedures.
 They can help you understand your treatment options and help you make a decision.

-Though the exact composition will differ at particular hospitals, the
+The exact team will differ at particular hospitals.
+But the

 medical team that performs a CABG surgery is roughly similar at all

 and a surgical assistant will perform your CABG

 Specially trained nurses will assist the surgical

 heart-lung bypass machine.